These priests were at Church of the Redeemer.

 John is a regular contributor to Nectar of NonDual Truth, an Adviatic-based magazine interested in universal teachings from multiple traditions.
 A student of Zen for many years, John has worked with Genpo Roshi, Diane Musho Hamilton, and his spiritual director, Vidyuddeva.

 He is a Benedictine oblate at Mt.
 Angel Abbey in St. Benedict, Oregon.
 John has served on the board of advisors for St. Placid Priory, Transfiguration Monastery, and several other boards and organizational governing bodies.

 John was the Episcopal student liaison for the Ecumenical Outreach Teams of the School of Theology.
 He has completed a ten-month chaplaincy internship at Swedish-Edmonds, as part of being a postulant for Holy Orders (priesthood) in the Diocese of Olympia.

-John has been married to his wife Jennifer for 25 years.
+John has been married to his wife Jennifer for over 25 years.
 They are the parents of two daughters, Emily and Elizabeth.